 WORKING AFTER COURSE FINISHES

-When you have finished your study you may be able to apply for a Post Study Work Visa.
+When you have finished your study you will need to apply for Work Visa if you intend to work.
 Please get in contact with Immigration New Zealand or a Licensed Immigration Advisor for more information on this.